-Fiscal Year

-2009 2008
+- 2009 2008

-(Dollars in t housands)
+(Dollars in t housar nds)

 Fiscal year-end balance \$ 54,955 \$ 96,499

 Average interest rate 2.22% 4.49%

 Maximum outstanding during the year \$ 114,543 \$ 144,825

 Average outstanding during the year \$ 83,627 \$ 107,475

 Our financing agreement is secured by a first priority security interest in substantially all of our assets.
 Our financing agreement contains various financial and other covenants, including covenants that require us to maintain a fixed-charge coverage ratio of not less than 1.0 to 1.0 in certain circumstances, restrict our ability to incur indebtedness or to create various liens and restrict the amount of capital expenditures that we may incur.
-Our financing agreement also restricts our ability to engage in mergers or acquisitions, sell assets, repurchase our stock or pay dividends.
-We may repurchase our stock or declare a dividend only if, among other things, no default or event of default exists on the stock repurchase date or dividend declaration date, as applicable, and a default is not expected to result from the repurchase of stock or payment of the dividend and certain other criteria are met, as more fully described in Part II, Item 5, Market For Registrant's Common Equity, Related Stockholder Matters And Issuer Purchases Of Equity Securities, of this Annual Report on Form 10-K. The requirements are described in more detail in the financing agreement and the amendments thereto, which have been filed as exhibits to our previous filings with the SEC.
+Our financing agreement also restricts our ability to even to default so the stock or pedividend.
+We may repurchase our stock or declare a dividend only if, among other things, no default or event of default exists on the stock repurchase date or dividend declaration date, as applicable, and a default is not expected to result from the repurchase of stock or pay ment of the dividend and certain other criteria are met, as more fully described in Part II, Item 5, Market For Registrant's Common Equity, Related Stockholder Matters And Issuer Purchases Of Equity Securities, of this Annual Report on Form 10-K. The requirements are described in more detail in the financing agreement and the amendments thereto, which have been filed as exhibits to our previous filings with the SEC.
 We are in compliance with all financial covenants under our financing agreement.
 If we fail to make any required payment under our financing agreement or if we otherwise default under this instrument, the lenders may (i) require us to agree to less favorable interest rates and other terms under the agreement in exchange for a waiver of any such default or (ii) accelerate our debt under this agreement.
 This acceleration could also result in the acceleration of other indebtedness that we may have outstanding at that time.